stratdev3/SimpleW/src/SimpleW.Service.Firewall/readme.md

 ## Changelog

-Detailed changes for each release are documented in the [CHANGELOG](https://github.com/stratdev3/SimpleW/blob/master/release.md).
+Detailed changes for each release are documented in the [CHANGELOG](https://github.com/Stratdev3/SimpleW/blob/master/release.md).

-## Contribution

-Feel free to report issue.

 ## License

 This library is under the MIT License.